Billy Wilson (wide receiver): Legacy

 In the six decades since his retirement, over 200 players have caught as many passes as Wilson.
 In addition to his place among receptions, Wilson finished 7th in all-time touchdowns by a receiver at the time of his retirement, fittingly tied with a fellow 49er in Alyn Beals, whom he played with in his rookie year.
 Wilson also ranked fifth in all-time receiving yards at the time of retirement.
 Six of the top ten in yards (including players behind him such as Fears) are in the Hall of Fame, while Wilson is not.
 He ranked fourth in touchdown catches, fifth in receiving yards and sixth in receptions in franchise history at the time of his death.
 In addition, he is also not a member of the team's Hall of Fame (introduced in 2000), while eight of his teammates (such as Tittle) are.

-Though considered an equal of Hall of Famers Raymond Berry, Tom Fears and Elroy "Crazylegs" Hirsch, Wilson has not been inducted into the NFL's Hall, although former 49ers coach Bill Walsh led an advocacy effort on Wilson's behalf.
+Though considered on a par with Hall of Famers Raymond Berry, Tom Fears, and Elroy "Crazylegs" Hirsch, Wilson has not been inducted into the NFL's Hall, although former 49ers coach Bill Walsh led an advocacy effort on Wilson's behalf.
 Walsh called Wilson "the top pass receiver of his time and one of the finest blockers".
 Walsh said "As I've seen the men inducted into the hall, including myself, I've thought that Billy certainly should have been enshrined some years ago."